-G because it is loc t connect to the iPhon ked with a passcode.
-Y in the iPhone before it You must enter Cancel Try Again
+G iTunes could no because it is loc your passcode o with iTunes. t connect to the iPhon ked with a passcode. ' on the iPhone before it e "Satishb3" You must enter can be used Cancel Try Again

 Upon unlocking the iPhone with a valid passcode, iTunes recognizes the device as authorized and allows to backup and sync with the computer.
 From there on, iTunes will allow to backup or sync the iPhone without entering the passcode as long as it connects to the same computer.
 During backup, iTunes also creates a property list file with device UDID as the name and stores the Escrow key bag, Device certificate, Host ID, Host certificate and Host private key in it.
 Escrow Keybag allows a paired device (normally a computer) to gain full access to the iPhone file system (circumventing iOS Data Protection feature) when the phone is in a locked state.
 This improves the usability by not asking the user to unlock the device during every backup.
 Escrow key bag location varies for different operating systems and the exact directory paths are listed in Table-2.